annewoelfl/Seamounts/Workflow Image Segmentation.md

 - when trying to revert to previous model configuration I noticed that while the code text can be exactly the same, the model can be built entirely different, like here:![alt text](image.png)

+- after copying the previous .ipynb from the git history I did not have this problem again, maybe there was something different in the script after all.

+- kept status quo as version 1_1 and continued exploration on version 1_2

+\*\*

 - keras tuner:

 - even more layers?: